IndieWebify.Me A guide to getting you on the IndieWeb

 Publishing on the IndieWeb Level 2

-Other humans can already understand your profile information and the things you post on your site.
-By adding a few simple class names to your HTML, other people’s software can understand it and use it for things like reply contexts, cross-site comments, event RSVPs, and more.
+Humans can already understand the things you post on your site.
+By adding a few short class names to your HTML, other people’s software can understand it and use it for things like reply contexts, cross-site comments, event RSVPs, and more.

 Check your homepage h-card: